 Vince brings his vast experience of local authorities to bear in matters relating to planning enforcement, building regulations and housing enforcement.

 “Vincent has a deep knowledge of local-authority regulation.
 His understanding of Trading Standards and environmental health legislation is very impressive.” — Paul Abbot, East Riding of Yorkshire Council

 Vince has been heavily involved with a number of amateur sporting clubs in relation to their investigations and policies.
 He regularly represents swimming clubs before the Amateur Swimming Association.

 Vince excels in this area, principally representing families (where his sensitivity is noted), managing to balance their expectations with the needs of the coroner.
-He will accept instructions direct from members of the public under the Public Access scheme.
-Notable inquests include:

 - Re GB (deceased) – Represented the family at a 6-week Article-2 inquest.
 A patient at HMP Doncaster died and it was found that the doctor’s (and other health workers’) actions had contributed to the death.